pali-english/pali-english.github.io/README.md

 That’s why a gift to one rid of greed
 is so very fruitful.

+    Tiṇadosāni: of weeds, the bane
+    Khettāni: of fields, crops
+    Rāgadosā: of lust, the bane
+    Ayaṁ: this
+    Pajā: people, folk
+    Tasmā: therefore, thus
+    Hi: indeed
+    Vītarāgesu: in the one who is free from lust
+    Dinnaṁ: given, gift
+    Hoti: is
+    Mahapphalaṁ: greatly fruitful, very rewarding

 Tiṇadosāni khettāni,
 dosadosā ayaṁ pajā;
 Tasmā hi vītadosesu,